CitizenLabDotCo/citizenlab/docs/README.md

 ## 2020-11-18

 ### Added
-- Archived project folder cards on the homepage will now have an "Archived" label, the same way archived projects do
+- Archived project folder cards on the homepage will now have an "Archived" label, the same way archived projects do\

+### Fixed
+- Projects without idea sorting methods are no longer invalid.
+- Surveys tab now shows for projects with survey phases.

 ## 2020-11-16